 Being there.

-Today, it’s easy to think of the quiet time spent with another person as time we could be spending reading email, checking favorite websites, playing games on our digital devices, or engaging in some other activity (something to fill the voice).
+Today, it’s easy to think of the quiet time spent with another person as time we could be spending reading email, checking favorite websites, playing games on our digital devices, or engaging in some other activity (something to fill the void).
 We do think of these micro-instances this way.
 More and more we never need to waste time without engaging something or someone somewhere.

 When we trade this (ostensibly unused) time with others for distraction, what do we lose?